CtrlK

 Completeness

 Describes what it is (a checklist for code reviews) but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
-Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' is also weak (it's a noun phrase describing a thing rather than actions), so this scores a 1.
+Per the rubric, a missing 'Use when...' clause caps completeness at 2, and the 'what' portion is also weak (it's a noun phrase describing a checklist rather than actions), so this scores a 1.

 1 / 3